 heritage list means a heritage list established under clause 8(1);

-place has the meaning given in the Heritage of Western Australia Act 1990 section 3(1).
+place has the meaning given in the Heritage Act 2018 section 7(1).

 Note:

 The purpose of this Part is to provide for the identification of places and areas of heritage value so that development in the Scheme can, as far as possible, be consistent with the conservation of heritage values.